White Paper - Hot Isostatic Pressing for the Casting Industry

 Hot Isostatic Pressing (HIP) is the application of an extremely high isostatic pressure at approximately 85% of the melting point on a solid object.
 The pressure and temperature are sustained for a predefined time with the purpose to eliminate internal voids and defects in components to achieve 100% theoretical density.
 The pressure and heat are applied to the components via an inert gas, normally argon.

-Brochure - HIP supporting Additive Manufacturing Industry
+Brochure - HIP Supporting the Metal Injection Moulding Industry